 - While traveling on University business, immediately report any accidents to local law enforcement or state highway patrol.
 Dial 911 on any land line or cell phone if there are injuries.

-- In the event of an accident involving a University vehicle, the accident report in the glove box should be filled out immediately at the scene by the driver and turned in as soon as possible to Business Services or Campus Security.
+- In the event of an accident involving a University vehicle, the accident report in the glove box should be filled out immediately at the scene by the driver and turned in as soon as possible to Business Services or Office of Public Safety.
 The details of each accident are reported to the University insurance company, even if there are no apparent injuries.

-- Accidents involving rented or leased vehicles must be reported to Business Services (419-772-2501) and a full report must be made to Campus Security as soon as possible.
+- Accidents involving rented or leased vehicles must be reported to Business Services (419-772-2057) and a full report must be made to Office of Public Safety as soon as possible.